Reflectivenomad/reflectivenomad.github.io/plato.md

 ## When Did We Become More Than One?

-...

-# Thinking With Plato

-## When Did We Become More Than One?

 There is something strangely comforting about discovering that a question which has occupied your thoughts for months has already occupied someone else's for centuries.

 I did not return to Plato because I was looking for historical support.
 In fact, I tried not to.
 Philosophy becomes much less interesting the moment ancient thinkers are reduced to witnesses for modern arguments.
 I returned to him because I found myself repeatedly asking an embarrassingly old question.